ka4ep/Lexical.Localization/docs/ILocalizationReader/README.md

 /// <summary>
 /// Reader that can read localization lines from a <see cref="TextReader"/>.
 /// </summary>
-public interface ILocalizationKeyLinesTextReader : ILocalizationReader {
+public interface ILineTextReader : ILineReader
+{
     /// <summary>
     /// Read <paramref name="text"/> into lines.